goombalab/goombalab.github.io/_posts/2025-06-09-improving-length-generalization.md

 ## Interventions to Enable Length Generalization
 <div style="text-align: justify; margin-bottom: 1em;">
-The unexplored states hypothesis indicates that length generalization can be achieved not by changing the architecture or its mechanisms, but by training the model on a more diverse set of state distributions &mdash; in particular, on the distributions that arise when rolling out the state recurrence on long sequences.
+The unexplored states hypothesis indicates that length generalization can be achieved not by changing the architecture or its mechanisms, but by training the model on a more diverse set of state distributions&mdash;in particular, on the distributions that arise when rolling out the state recurrence on long sequences.
 To do so, we could directly train the model on longer sequences, but this might not always be possible due to GPU memory constraints or due to lack of sufficiently long training sequences.
 </div>

 > #### The recipe to achieve length generalization: interventions on the initial state